 Driving toward the Rocky Knob Recreation Area after lunch revealed several beautiful views across Southern Virginia.
 The hills seemed to ripple away into a vast, green sea sprinkled with islands of bright change.
 We pulled into a few viewing areas before driving to the Mabry Mill.
 The property featured an overshot mill constructed in 1908, a blacksmith shop, and the home of the family who owned them.

-After our walk about the Mabry property, we made our way down the mountains to the Chateau Morrisette Winery.
+After our walk about the Mabry property, we made our way down the mountain to the Chateau Morrisette Winery.
 The massive winery featured tastings, cheese samples, and tours of the facility.
 It was a wonderful way to end a beautiful day in the mountains.

 Our night ended after a homemade enchilada meal, a game of Catan, and reflection on the day.
 It was a quick but wonderful weekend with family in a the foothills of Virginia.